Mulberry 70

 This year we are planning another ambitious project to survey 20+ sites that are believed to be connected to the Mulberry Harbours that played such a vital part in the supply of troops and equipment the Allied forces.
 The building of the Top Secret Mulberry Harbours, each the size of Dover was the largest ever British construction project and completed in less than a year.
 The various components of the Mulberry Harbours gathered along the south coast of England before being towed to France and carefully assembled to create two fully functional harbours within days of D Day was critical to supporting the invasion forces and ultimately the ending of WW2.

 Along the Hampshire and West Sussex coast alone there are in the region of 30 sites associated with the Mulberry project; from foreshore (construction/slipways), exposed/intertidal concrete units, to fully submerged bridges, pontoons and associated concrete caissons.
-Southsea Sub-Aqua Club plan to provide an accurate and detailed record of these sites thereby adding to public record of the Mulberry Harbours in British waters.
-In our discussions with English Heritage they have confirmed that data held on Mulberry Harbours is very limited and has potential to be inaccurate.
+Southsea Sub-Aqua Club plans to provide an accurate and detailed record of these sites thereby adding to the public record of the Mulberry Harbours in British waters.
+In our discussions with English Heritage, they have confirmed that data held on Mulberry Harbours is very limited and has the potential to be inaccurate.